 Well, I finally found the time to redeem my license the other day.
-Because I wasn't familiar with Pasig--let alone its city hall--I asked Top Gear's features editor, Dinzo Tabamo, to drive me.
+Because I wasn't familiar with Pasig--let alone its city hall--I asked our online associate editor Dinzo Tabamo to drive me.
 He was kind enough to oblige.
 The traffic officer wasn't kidding: I would have had a tough time locating his city hall on my own.
 Good thing Dinzo had been to the place once before and was able to find it this time without a sweat.
 Save for the usual traffic congestion around the area, our trip was generally hassle-free.

 Dinzo dropped me off at the main entrance of the city hall, and then sped off to find himself a suitable waiting place nearby until I was done with my business.
 When I asked around where the license redemption office was, I was told it was actually located at the city's fire station a few blocks away.
 And so I walked under the drizzling skies, and then informed Dinzo he would later have to fetch me at a different location.

 It was a rather long walk, so you can imagine my cheerfulness was slowly dissipating.
 When I saw the premises where the fire station was situated, I was glad I didn't bring a car and go there by myself.
 There was no provision for parking.
 Fire trucks crowded the grounds, and whatever empty spaces were left were only big enough for people and tricycles to pass through.